nh236/smplify-kids/README.md

 ## Contact
-The modifications in this repository (with respect to SMPLify-X) wer implemented by [Nikolas Hesse](nikolas.hesse@kispi.uzh.ch)
+The modifications in this repository (with respect to SMPLify-X) were implemented by [Nikolas Hesse](nikolas.hesse@kispi.uzh.ch), at [Swiss Children's Rehab](https://www.kispi.uzh.ch/kinder-reha), University Children's Hospital Zurich, Switzerland.